 National Library Legislative Day is a two-day advocacy training that brings hundreds of librarians, trustees, library supporters, and patrons to Washington, D.C. to meet with their members of Congress and generate support for library issues.
 Participants receive advocacy training along with briefings prior to their meetings.

 Each September thousands of public and school libraries come together in a national effort to remind parents and children that a library card is the most important school supply of all.
 Library Card Sign-up Month was launched in 1987.

-Each April, ALA encourages people to read!
-Celebrate National Library Week April 7-13, 2019 with the theme "Libraries = Strong Communities."
+Each April, ALA encourages people to celebrate National Library Week.
 Visit the National Library Week site for more information.